 XLence Curriculum Development Playback

-XLence Curriculum Development Playback uses a specially built radar chart for feeding back to subject and senior leaders, governors, school improvement advisers and others at subject level.
-Alongside the radar chart is a summary area for the overall judgement, subject background, the activities undertaken and actions planned.
+XLence Curriculum Development Playback uses a specially built radar chart for feeding back to middle and senior leaders, governors, school improvement advisers and others at curriculum area level.
+Alongside the radar chart is a summary area for the overall judgement, background, the activities undertaken and actions planned.

 Each spoke of the radar chart has a slider for capturing your judgement, a text box for including your identified strengths and areas for development.
 There is also a section for uploading evidence in the form of PDFs downloaded from Lessons Learned, images, short video clips and anything else you might have captured.

-The radar chart includes summary spokes for Intent, Implementation, Impact, Behaviour and Attitudes, Personal Development, and Leadership and Management.
+The radar chart includes summary spokes for Curriculum Design, Curriculum Delivery, Pupil Outcomes, Behaviour and Attitudes, Personal Development, and Leadership and Management.
 Within each of these summary spokes are supporting spokes representing key areas for focus.
-For example within Intent there are Aims, Ambition and Sequencing.
+For example within Curriculum Design, there are Aims, Ambition and Sequencing.

 Once you have gathered all your evidence related to a subject area, be that from lesson visits or discussions with those involved, you can prepare a Curriculum Development report.